terryTM/EmAlignment/README.md

 <code>python3 preprocessing.py</code>

 To specify different file paths for mouse embryos, change the paths defined in line 115 and 116 of preprocessing.py

+Transformation and Rotation information is printed out as a $3 x 3$ homography transformation matrix.